Why Share Documents in Google Drive?

-Step 4: Add people and group with Google Drive accounts and choose permission in the dropdown menu.
+Step 4: Add people and groups with Google Drive accounts and choose permission in the dropdown menu.

 Step 5: Tap the paper plane icon in the lower right corner.
 Then the recipients can receive the shared document.

-Method 2: Share Documents in Google Drive by “Copy link”
+Method 2: Share Files on Google Drive by “Copy link”